kamping-site/kamping/README.md

     std::sort(data.begin(), data.end());
 }
 ```
-While a lot more concise than the (verbose) [./examples/applications/sample-sort/mpi.hpp](plain MPI implementation), it introduces no additional run time overhead.
+It is a lot more concise than the [(verbose) plain MPI implementation](./examples/applications/sample-sort/mpi.hpp), but also introduces no additional overhead to achieve this.

 ## Platform :desktop_computer:
 - intensively tested with GCC and Clang and OpenMPI